-- (1) Maximum height of any structure shall be 35 feet.
-This shall not apply to silos, grain storage or drying equipment, and other farm structures. - (2) Parking Requirements, parking shall be provided in accordance with the requirements for specific uses set forth in Article 11.10 of this Ordinance.
+- 1. Maximum height of any structure shall be 35 feet.
+This shall not apply to silos, grain storage or drying equipment, or other farm structures. - 2.
+Parking Requirements, parking shall be provided in accordance with the requirements for specific uses set forth in [Section 11.10](#) of this Ordinance.

 9.6 Special Protection District Performance Standards.
-Construction of any use listed above shall conform to all standards in this Ordinance or applicable subdivision regulations on drainage, erosion and sedimentation, wet soils, tree removal, septic tanks and drainfields.
+Construction of any use listed above shall conform to all standards in this Ordinance or applicable subdivision regulations on drainage, erosion and sedimentation, wet soils, tree removal, septic tanks and drain fields.
 No draining of wetlands shall be permitted in this District.